 Ross Urbina ’21 is many things at Santa Clara University: a student leader, an author, a TEDx speaker, and a promising young consultant on his way to bigger things.

-While most of his fellow senior class members will graduate in June, the finance major and business analytics/management information systems minor just wrapped up his final college courses last month, right after winter quarter ended—though he still plans to participate in the virtual commencement.
+While most of his fellow senior class will graduate in June, the finance major and business analytics/management information systems minor wrapped up his final college courses last month.

 “That kind of opened my eyes,” he recalls.

-Urbina recently sat down to talk about how his Santa Clara experience has helped him become “more grounded and confident,” and provided him with more clarity about what he hopes to achieve in life.
+Urbina recently talked to us about how his Santa Clara experience helped him become more grounded and confident, and provided him with more clarity about his future.

 You recently published a book, “Take Advantage of Your Youth: Accelerate Growth Now to Create Future Success,” something you’ve been working on for four years, about a subject close to your heart.
 How did that journey begin?